Are you a financial advisor trying to decide what type of firm to join? Or maybe you’re an investor trying to choose the right financial advisor?

 What is a Wirehouse?

 A wirehouse a term used to describe a full-service broker dealer.
-Modern-day wirehouses range from small regional brokerages to large institutions with global footprints.
+Modern-day wirehouses range from small regional brokerages to large financial institutions with global footprints.

-Wirehouse vs. Broker Dealer & Wirehouse vs RIA: Independence Over the Business Structure
+Independence Over the Business Structure: Wirehouse vs. Broker Dealer & Wirehouse vs RIA:

 In a wirehouse structure, financial advisors are considered employees of the firm.
 At independent broker dealers and RIAs, on the other hand, advisors are considered owners of their own advisory business.
 They have the freedom to independently establish their own location and client culture.